Field Army Corps 1: World War II

 Shortly before the outbreak of war, the border troops (troop order 1938) were reorganized with 11 border brigades (Gz Br).
 During the entire Second World War, the border brigades remained in their home region, the mission area and subordination were often adapted.
 The 1st Army Corps had the border brigades 1-3.

 Cold War

 In 1945, the 1st Army Corps was reinforced with the Light Brigade 1, the Mountain Infantry Regiments (rgt inf mont) 5, 6, 7, the Mountain Fusilier Battalion (Geb Füs Bat) 17, and the 3rd Division became the 3rd Mountain Division.
 In 1947 a Panzerjägerabteilung reinforced the corps.
-The headquarters was in Berne until the end of World War II and was relocated to Lausanne in 1955.
+The headquarters was in Bern until the end of World War II and was relocated to Lausanne in 1955.

 During the Cold War, Engine Infantry Regiment 2 of Mechanized Division 1 was scheduled to occupy the infantry barrier between its two tank regiments.